Jinchuan campaigns: Second Campaign Against Jinchuan

 Slob Dpon died in 1760.
 His nephew Lang Kashi inherited the throne as the new Tusi of Greater Jinchuan.
 Lang Kashi wanted to fulfill his uncle's legacy and wishes of becoming the new Tibetan King.
 He united some Tusi, recruited warriors, built defenses and implemented anti-Qing education in Jinchuan.
 After Lang Kashi passed away a few years later, his son Sonom took the Tusi's name.
-Senge Sang was a friend of Sonom, they dropped the family hatred and formed a military alliance.
+Skal bzang (Chinese: 僧格桑) was a friend of Sonom, they dropped the family hatred and formed a military alliance.

-Sonom launched a sudden strike against Gebushiza Tusi in 1771.
-Senge Sang attacked other Tusi.
+Sonom launched a sudden strike against Geshitsa Tusi (革什咱土司) in 1771.
+Skal bzang attacked other Tusi.
 Qianlong announced a second campaign against Jinchuan.
 This time Qianlong was determined to end the Tusi system in Sichuan.
-The governor of Sichuan Artai led 20,000 troops to attack Senge Sang.
+The governor of Sichuan Artai led 20,000 troops to attack Skal bzang.
 The conquest made no progress in six months.
 Qianlong dismissed him as the governor.
 Later on, Wenfu the Grand Secretariat was appointed as the overall commander.
 Guilin became the governor of Sichuan and the vice overall commander.
 Wenfu led the west front to attack Lesser Jinchuan, and Guilin struck from the south.
 Wenfu was unstoppable, but Guilin's general Xue Zong was surrounded by the enemy at Heilong Valley in Kangding.
 30,000 troops were killed.
 Guilin did not reinforce Xue Zong's army and then was executed by Qianlong.
 The emperor needed a general to secure the victory, so he appointed the "Iron General" who just returned from conquering Burma, Agui, as the overall commander.
 Agui was a smart and brave general.
-In November 1772, Agui realized that Senge Sang's command post was located in Meidu Lama Temple, north of the Lesser Jinchuan Stream.
+In November 1772, Agui realized that Skal bzang's command post was located in Meidu Lama Temple, north of the Lesser Jinchuan Stream.
 He took 4,000 soldiers with him and crossed the stream under the moonlight.
-They captured the temple, but Senge Sang escaped to Greater Jinchuan.
-Agui sent a message to Sonom promising that if he handed over Senge Sang, the Qing army would retreat and admit his role as the Tibet King.
+They captured the temple, but Skal bzang escaped to Greater Jinchuan.
+Agui sent a message to Sonom promising that if he handed over Skal bzang, the Qing army would retreat and admit his role as the Tibet King.
 Sonom refused his request.